Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Concrete Blocks

-Standard concrete blocks create sturdy, permanent beds inexpensively.
-The hollow cores can be filled with soil for planting herbs or trailing plants.
-Blocks do raise soil pH over time as lime leaches, which may require monitoring in our already-acidic soils.
+Create sturdy, permanent beds inexpensively.
+The hollow cores can hold soil for herbs or trailing plants.
+Blocks do raise soil pH over time as lime leaches, which may need monitoring in our already-acidic soils.

 Cost: $50-100 per 4×8 bed